Be an SME with less than 250 staff and less than £40 million/€50 million turnover.

 Be active in either the manufacturing or tradable services sectors.
 By tradable services, InterTradeIreland requires the business service to be delivered in the cross border market, and not just to attract customers from the cross border market to their service business in the home market (see list below of ineligible sectors).

-Have an established trading history and proven track record in their home market. (i.e. minimum 12 months satisfactory trading history)
+Have a satisfactory level of turnover that demonstrates a successful trading history and proven track record in their home market (i.e. minimum 12 months satisfactory trading history).

 Have cross-border sales in the opposite jurisdiction of less than 30% of the company turnover in the last/current financial year and/or have clearly identified an opportunity for cross border trade?